The effect of caffeine on sports performance

 Caffeine can easily pass through the blood-brain barrier and with its similar structure to adenosine it binds to the same receptor sites on the cell, mimicking the effects of adenosine but instead does not produce this cascade reaction, therefore suspending the effects of fatigue (Davis, et al., 2002).

 In recent studies, caffeine has improved sport performance by decreasing fatigue and time to exhaustion amongst runners by up to 60% (Astorino, 2012).
-This was supported by an increase time to exhaustion of 20-50% amongst trained cyclists working at 80% of VO2max and a reduced rate of perceived exertion (RPE) was also reported (Costill, DL., 1978).
-This is thought to be because whilst carbohydrate metabolism remained consistent between caffeine and non-caffeine trials, fat metabolism during exercise was increased when participants had consumed caffeine.
+This was supported by 20-50% increase in time to exhaustion amongst trained cyclists working at 80% of VO2max where a reduced rate of perceived exertion (RPE) was also reported (Costill, DL., 1978).
+The increased time to exhaustion is thought to be because whilst carbohydrate metabolism remained consistent between caffeine and non-caffeine trials, fat metabolism during exercise was increased when participants had consumed caffeine.

 What are the cognitive benefits of caffeine?

 Caffeine has been found to significantly decrease reaction times in auditory and visual choice tasks when it was used at doses of as little as 32 mg and as great as 600 mg (Jacobson and Edgley, 1987).
-Such benefits could be the difference between scoring a winning goal or taking the final wicket in football and cricket.
+Such benefits could be the difference between scoring a winning goal in football or taking the final wicket in cricket.

 Caffeine can also be a very useful tool when dealing with situations involving sleep deprivation, for example in stage races like the Montane Spine Race, or ultramarathons like the Ultra Tour de Mont Blanc.
 Sleep deprivation alters mood and degrades alertness.
 Studies have shown caffeine can have significant beneficial effects in reversing these mood changes, whilst simultaneously increasing energy and confidence levels (Penetar et al. 1994).